sainyam/sainyam.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a {{< staticref "https://cifellows2021.org/2021-class/" "newtab" >}}Computing Innovation Fellow{{< /staticref >}}  pursuing postdoctoral research at the University of Chicago.
 The goal of my research is to develop data discovery and integration tools for effective and responsible analytics.
+My work has leveraged techniques from causal inference, data management, theoretical computer science, crowdsourcing and HCI to understand various aspects of trustworthy system design including robustness, explainability, and fairness.

-I strive to reduce data scientists' effort on dataset search and preparation (cleaning, integration, debugging) while enabling trust in the analytics pipeline and allowing them to focus on their downstream analysis.
-My work has borrowed techniques from causal inference, data management, theoretical computer science, crowdsourcing and HCI to understand various aspects of trustworthy system design including robustness, explainability, and fairness.
+# I work to reduce data scientists' effort on dataset search and preparation (cleaning, integration, debugging) while enabling trust in the analytics pipeline and allowing them to focus on their downstream analysis.

 I received my Ph.D. from University of Massachusetts Amherst under the supervision of Barna Saha.
 I completed my undergraduate studies from Indian Institute of Technology Delhi (IIT Delhi) in May, 2014.
 Prior to joining UMass, I worked as a budding scientist at Xerox Research Centre India, Bangalore for a year.